quephird/fun-with-query-expressions/index.md

 Let's see if this query works first:

 ```
-query { for sp in ctx.Public.SupplierParts do
+query { for sp in supplierParts do
         select (sp.SupplierId, sp.PartId, sp.Quantity) }
 ```